Why this matters

 The deepest issue here is not whether relativity works.
 It does.
 The real issue is what kind of universe that success commits us to.

 Are we living inside a completed four-dimensional structure, where “now” is only a local perspective?
-Or are we living in a world with a genuine present, where reality is still arriving?
+Or are we living in a world with an objective present and a future that is not already fixed?

 I believe the second option remains open.
-This site explores that possibility.
+That is why this site is called restframe.us.